vblanco20-1/vulkan-guide/docs/chapter-0/code_walkthrough.md

 #include <vulkan/vulkan.h>
 ```

-We include the main header for vulkan, which is that `<vulkan/vulkan.h>` you can see.
-That will include all of vulkan function definitions and types that we will need for everything.
+We include the main header for Vulkan, which is that `<vulkan/vulkan.h>` you can see.
+That will include all of Vulkan function definitions and types that we will need for everything.
 `#pragma once` is a preprocessor directive that tells the compiler to never include this twice into the same file.
 Its equivalent to include guards, but cleaner.

 vk_initializers.h sees this